- What is a Learning Management System?

 Image source – Google Trends

-Choosing the right Learning Management System can be daunting, especially when you are bombarded with hundreds of unknown terms and abbreviations, but we have prepared for you a comprehensive guide, intended to simplify the LMS purchase process, help you to select the right LMS software and free you from frustration and overspending.
+How to choose the right LMS, when you are bombarded with hundreds of unknown terms and abbreviations?
+We have prepared for you a comprehensive LMS search and implementation guide, intended to simplify the LMS purchase process, help you to find the right LMS out of different types of Learning Management Systems and free you from frustration and overspending.

 Let’s start at the beginning!